mariaclaudia/open-government-reference-data/README.md

 ## References

-- Publication Office of the EU - [The European Data Conference on Reference data and semantics] (https://op.europa.eu/en/web/endorse/conference-documents), 16/19 March 2021
+- Publication Office of the EU - [The European Data Conference on Reference data and semantics](https://op.europa.eu/en/web/endorse/conference-documents), 16/19 March 2021